kunukn/aim/README.md

-jquery.aim
+aim
 ==========

-jQuery plugin anticipates on which element user is going to hover/click.
+a library that anticipates on which element user is going to hover/click.

 ![test](img/demo.gif "lorem")